Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 How is bacteremia diagnosed?

-- Blood and urine tests will show infection, organ function, and give information about your overall health.
-They may also show what germ is causing your infection.
+Blood and urine tests will show infection, organ function, and give information about your overall health.
+They may also show which germ is causing your infection.

 How is bacteremia treated?

-- Antibiotics may be given to treat an infection.
+- Antibiotics may be given to treat the infection.

 - Removal or change of a catheter or drain may be needed to get rid of the infection.